 - problems sleeping

-Side effects of steroid medications usually improve after treatment is stopped.
+Side effects of steroid medications usually improve after treatment is over.

-Rituximab is a type of biologic therapy called a monoclonal antibody.
-It attaches to the surface of cancer cells and stimulates the immune system to attack and kill the cancer cells.
+Rituximab is a type of biologic therapy called a monoclonal antibody, it attaches to the surface of cancer cells and stimulates the immune system to attack and also kills the cancer cells.

 Common side effects of rituximab are as follows:

 Doctor can also give additional medicines to prevent or reduce side effects.
 Any side effects should improve over time once the body gets familiar with this medicine.